ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

     - [How to create parent/child buildings or decorations?](#how-to-create-parentchild-buildings-or-decorations)
   - [What if I have another question?](#what-if-i-have-another-question)

+## A Schematic World

+While you can build and scan schematics in any world, it's strongly recommended to create a separate creative world to design and build them, separate from your regular colony worlds.
+It's also often easier to design and build in single-player, though you can of course do it on a server if you want to collaborate with others.
+It's also recommended to do your builds outside of any existing colony (typically you would not create any colonies at all in that world) and even to disable mobs/weather/ticks to reduce disturbance of your builds.

+If you're designing a full style pack, then on the [Discord server](https://discord.minecolonies.com/) you can find a player-created world download that contains build "pads" for most of the building types, along with a command-block-based auto-scanning system to help speed things up -- though of course you can do things a different way if you prefer.

+{% version "1.19" after=true %}
+It's recommended to enable the `blueprintbuildmode` setting in the MineColonies server config file; this makes it a bit easier to do certain things without creating a colony.
+{% endversion %}

 ## Scanning a New Structure

 Once you have a structure or area you want to scan to have your Builder build, you need to determine the exact area that needs to be scanned.